-How to open ICICI Direct 3 in 1 Demat Account
+How to open 3 in 1 Demat Account in ICICI?

 To open an ICICI Demat account, either visit an ICICI branch or log into ICICI net banking and complete the Demat request form.
 It must be submitted together with the appropriate documentation.
 Create a 3 in 1 account with ICICI bank online by following these steps: